zerintasnimkhan/projectcode_backend/README.md

 To install the required dependencies run `npm install`.

-Now you can use `gulp lint` to check your syntax before committing.
+Now copy all the files you had in the `/app` folder of the `chat-client` repo into the `/client` folder of this repo.

+You’re ready to go!
 Remember to make small, incremental, and descriptive commits along the way.

 ## Extra credits